supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Special Types of Relations on a Set.md

 # Transitive Relation

+> [!lecture] Lecture - 26

-> [!attention] In the given relation set, look at the elements front and back to see if they could or fail to form a transitivity.
+- In the given relation set, look at the elements front and back to see if they could or fail to form a transitive edge.

-> To solve Transitive relation problems easily, use graph representation to avoid or not encounter the above analytical problem.
+> [!intuition] To solve Transitive relation problems easily, use **graph representation** to avoid or not encounter the above analytical problem.

 ## Transitive Relation

+> [!intuition] For checking transitive relation, take two relation ordered pairs rather than a single ordered pair as in the above relations.
+> $a R b$ and $b R c$, then $a R c$

 ## Non-Transitive Relation